esterUOC/esterUOC.github.io/Challenge0/Lesson4.md

  ![13](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/4a1bbbe9-8ce9-4f1c-971f-11c38f4d5390)

-I to the finestra d'output:
+Also appear in the output window:

  ![14](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/ffe85b2b-313e-4279-a978-aa310bcdbe45)

-Mostly Linking errors occur because a cpp file cannot find the definition of a function.
+Remember that most of the Linking errors occur because a cpp file cannot find the definition of a function.